WHAT IS DRIFTING?

 THE 4 CRITERIA

 Ultimately, a great competition run is one that embraces all of the above, delivering an incredible performance for spectators.
 True to its Japanese roots, expert drifting is all about balance.
 Sacrificing speed for more angle, for instance, is unbalanced and doesn’t score as highly.

-Competition aside, grass roots drifting plays a big part of the drifting scene.
-At track meets and practice sessions, you’ll find a community of enthusiasts who just enjoy drifting for what it is, driving sideways with friends and having fun.
-That’s what drifting is all about.
+Competition aside, grassroots drifting plays a big part in the drifting scene.
+At track meets and practice sessions, you’ll find a community of enthusiasts who just enjoy drifting for what it is – driving sideways with friends and having a great time doing it.